vcl/vcl/doc/DEVELOPMENT.md

 Use the
 [indent-based CSS syntax](https://github.com/postcss/sugarss)
 or plain CSS.
-Normal CSS files end with the `.css` suffix, white space files end with the `.sss` suffix.
+Normal CSS files end with the `.css` suffix, sugar SS white space files end with the `.sss` suffix.

 ## Selectors, Class Naming and Units